horvathgyozo/git-basic-tutorial/README.md

 # Git Basic Tutorial

 I like apples and grapes and oranges.
+Alfa 1 modification.

 And I like pears.